Stanley, Southern Miss steam to opening day victory - The Vicksburg Post

 “I thought me and Aubrey really commanded the zone and established the fastball early.
 And I thought our hitters did a really good job driving in runs when we needed them,” Stanley said.

 The game was originally scheduled for Friday, but was postponed two days by icy weather and roads across the South that prevented Northwestern State from traveling to Hattiesburg.
-The teams played game two of a doubleheader later Sunday, and will conclude the series Monday at 2 p.m. at Pete Taylor Park.
+The teams played game two of a doubleheader later Sunday — Northwestern State earned a split with a 7-1 victory — and will conclude the series Monday at 2 p.m. at Pete Taylor Park.

 Stanley allowed just one hit and one walk in six innings in Sunday’s season debut.
 Aubrey Gillentine worked the last three innings, allowing a run in the eighth, for the save.